 How do I use WordPress?

-I personally use WordPress in two different ways:
+I personally use WordPress in a few ways:

 - I have a small business website where I offer my digital marketing services to other small businesses in Ottawa, Canada.